MasterSais/uvo/API.md

 ```js
 object<T extends ObjectLike, R = T>(spec?: ObjectSpec, error?: Error): Validator<T, R>
 ```
 Checks value to be an object.
+Type: semi validator, semi processor.
+If validation is successful, then converts value to proper type.

 ```js
 import * as v from 'uvo';